ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

     - Show the coordinate system with the `Draw XYZ axes in world coordinates` icon
     - Click the `Manipulators tool` icon
     - Follow the instruction to adjust the position of the pointcloud
-    - If you are stasified with the adjustement, firstly **save the Meshlab project**.
+    - If you are satisfied with the adjustment, firstly **save the Meshlab project**.
 It keeps the transformation from the original position in the readable XML format simple savefile.
     - Run `Matrix: Freeze Current Matrix` function to apply the transformation on current file.
 - Save the final `.ply` file